sheikhdiallo/COM304_FOUNDATION_1/sessions/session5/docs/IntroToCPUlator.md

    return 0;
 }
 ```
-This very simple program prints "Hello, World!" to the UART which acts as a simple terminal.
+This very simple program prints "Hello, World!" to a simple text terminal.

+(The program is actually writing characters to a simulated device called a UART (universal asynchronous receiver / transmitter) which uses a simple, two-wire protocol for exchanging serial data such as characters to and from a terminal).

 The `#include <stdio.h>` directive describes the libraries which may be called by the program.
 In this case we are using the [Standard IO library for C](https://www.w3schools.com/c/c_ref_stdio.php)

-`main()` is always the entry point for a program
+`main()` is always the entry point for a program.

-`printf()` is the function imported from stdio.h which we are using to print our output.
+`printf()` is the function imported from `stdio.h` which we are using to print our output to the UART.

 The program should `return 0` to the calling process if it completes correctly.
 (Other numbers may indicate an error condition).